Stabilizing Native Low-Rank LLM Pretraining: Implementation details

 We use cosine~\cite{loshchilov2016sgdr} scheduler with cycle length set to total training steps and first 5\% steps as warmup.
 We decay the learning rate to 0.
 We conduct hyperparameter sweeps across learning rates and weight decay values to ensure optimal performance.
 Learning rates are swept across three logarithmic scales ($10^{-1}, 10^{-2}, 10^{-3}$) and three linear multipliers (1$\times$, 5$\times$, 7$\times$ of each log scale) for all configurations.
 Weight decay~\cite{loshchilov2018decoupled} is swept from $10^{-1}$ to $10^{-3}$.
 We report the best results obtained from these sweeps for all experiments.
 When AdamW~\cite{kingma2015adam} is used we use $\beta_1$ and $\beta_2$ as 0.9 and 0.95.
 For Muon~\cite{jordan2024muon} experiments we use 0.95 for momentum.

 Following \citet{wei2024building}, we initialize low-rank models using spectral initialization~\cite{khodakinitialization} while applying standard decoupled weight decay regularization~\cite{loshchilov2018decoupled}.
 All models are trained on the Fineweb~\cite{penedo2024fineweb} corpus with a batch size of 512 sequences and a sequence length of 2048 tokens, yielding $512 \times 2048 = 1{,}048{,}576$ tokens per training step.
-We train the dense models Transformer-S, Transformer-M, and Transformer-L for 1786, 5664, and 8657 steps, respectively.
-For the factorized models, Factorized Transformer-S, Factorized Transformer-M, and Factorized Transformer-L, we train for 2556, 9537, and 14878 steps, respectively.
+We train the dense models Llama-134M, Llama-500M, and Llama-780M for 1786, 5664, and 8657 steps, respectively.
+For the factorized models, Factorized Llama-94M, Factorized Llama-297M, and Factorized Llama-454M, we train for 2556, 9537, and 14878 steps, respectively.
 All experiments are conducted on NVIDIA H100 GPUs with mixed precision using bf16.